-It’s an innovative approach to the borrowing-and-lending experience.
-By cutting out banks, borrowers can access funds more quickly and investors can earn more than with the traditional banking-and-lending system.
-Borrowers apply for loans on popular peer-to-peer lending platforms, while investors choose loans that look like a good risk.
+Borrowers apply for loans on peer-to-peer lending platforms, while investors select loans that seem like a good risk.
 An investor can choose to fund a portion of a loan (or multiple loans) individually.
-So instead of having their loans underwritten and approved by one banker, borrowers can receive funds from multiple individual investors.
+Borrowers may receive funds from multiple individual investors.

-Learn more about peer-to-peer lending platforms, how they work, and if they make sense for your borrowing or investing needs.
+We’ll review more about peer-to-peer lending platforms, how they work and if they might make sense for your borrowing or investing goals.

 What is peer-to-peer lending?

-Peer-to-peer lending, also known as P2P lending, is a technology-enabled system where individual investors fund loans (or portions of loans) to individual borrowers.
+Peer-to-peer lending, also known as P2P lending, is an online system where individual investors fund loans (or portions of loans) to individual borrowers.
 Also called marketplace lending, peer-to-peer lending is a growing alternative to traditional lending.

-Though there’s still risk involved, investors in P2P lending may find they’ll get a better return on their money than they would with some other savings-and-investment opportunities.
+Though there’s still risk involved, investors in P2P lending may get a better return on their money than they would with some other savings-and-investment opportunities.

-Lending marketplaces are important for small-business owners as well.
-The U.S. Small Business Administration found that “peer-to-peer lending may be a viable financing alternative for small businesses.”
+Lending marketplaces may help small-business owners as well.
+The U.S. Small Business Administration said that “peer-to-peer lending may be a viable financing alternative for small businesses.”

 How does peer-to-peer lending work?

-Peer-to-peer lending uses online software to match lenders with borrowers.
+Peer-to-peer lending uses online software to match lenders with potential borrowers.
 Features vary from platform to platform, but you’ll find many similarities.
-Industry leaders include Lending Club and Prosper.

-If the loan successfully funds, you’ll move on to the repayment stage.
-Just like you would with a loan from a bank or credit union, you’ll make regular payments over the life of the loan.
+- Move on to the repayment stage if your loan is successfully funded.
+You’ll make regular payments over the life of the loan.
 Every payment you make is split up among your various lenders, who each get a proportional share of your payments.

 P2P lending platforms can charge fees to both lenders and borrowers, so it’s important to review the terms of the platform you choose before you accept a loan or hand over your investment dollars.

-Many loans through peer-to-peer platforms are unsecured personal loans.
+Many peer-to-peer platforms offer unsecured personal loans.
 This means you can use the funds nearly any way you choose, but most lending platforms do ask you to state the intended purpose of the loan.